sean-brydon/CMP332/README.md

 **To enable XML return please pass xml=true as a flag at the end of the route** e.g. movies?xml=true

+** To user any Create, Update, Delete functions please provide the query key to the request called token 'token' with the JWT issues from logging in** movies?token={token goes here}
+** this would be sent in headers in a real world situation however, the apache server needs some config to get headers setup**
 ## Routes
 -- Movies --
 * GET movies